 A visual and geographic walk in Delhi’s rich greenery, a collection of moments and people, working, eating, exercising or just sleeping in the many gardens of the city, legacy of the centuries, from the early persianate age in India to the last decades of British Raj and finally, independent India.

-Now, browse this map and let images come to your mind: Delhi’s greenery, the Loo, this hot wind of summer sweeping throught the foliage, all these old monuments surrounded by leafy, tranquil treescapes, these silent tombs and forts nested in groves of Babul trees, Gulmohar, Peepal, Amaltas…
+Now, browse this map and let images come to your mind: Delhi’s greenery—the Loo, this hot wind of summer sweeping throught the foliage—old monuments surrounded by leafy, tranquil treescapes, silent tombs and forts nested in groves of Babul trees, Gulmohar, Peepal, Amaltas…

 It is a cartography of these green moments I am sharing with you, where to find them, what exactly awaits the wanderer in these different parks and woods, how they are laid out spatially and how large or tiny they can be…